- Using AWS Backup to create backups

 - Configuring your AWS S3 storage backup using Bacula Enterprise

 Using AWS Backup to create backups

-Backing up your information - data - is perhaps the most important part of protecting it from any harm as well as ensuring compliance.
+Backing up your information – data – is perhaps the most important part of protecting it from any harm as well as ensuring compliance.
 Even the most durable servers and storages are susceptible to bugs, human errors and other possible reasons for a disaster.
 But creating and managing all of your backup workflows might be a daunting task overall.
-Therefore, there is a variety of methods that you can use to simplify the entire process of creating a backup while using AWS S3.
+Therefore, there are a variety of methods that you can use to simplify the entire process of creating a backup while using AWS S3.

 A popular choice is Amazon’s own backup solution – AWS Backup.
 AWS backup can provide a way to manage your backups both in the AWS Cloud and on premise, as well as supporting a variety of other Amazon applications.

 The backup process itself is fairly easy.
 A user would have to create a backup policy – their backup plan – specifying a number of parameters such as backup frequency, the amount of time that these backups should be kept, etc. As soon as the policy is set up – AWS Backup should start backing up your data automatically.
 After that you’ll be able to use AWS Backup’s console to view your backed up resources, have the option to restore a specific backup or just monitor your backup and restore activity.

 AWS Backup and its interaction with other AWS-based services